Google Cloud Platform Overview¶

 - An RDBMS is created using the Cloud SQL service for MySQL within this resource project.
 Network access to the RDBMS is provided by granting access to the VPC.

-- Existing (or new) Cloud Storage buckets are used to store ODAS logs, or contain datasets registered with ODAS.
+- Existing (or new) Cloud Storage buckets are used to store Okera logs, or contain datasets registered with Okera.

-- Other GCP services, such as Cloud Dataproc, can be configured to use ODAS as a data access service.
-Network access to the ODAS cluster will be provided by allowing those services access to the VPC.
+- Other GCP services, such as Cloud Dataproc, can be configured to use Okera as a data access service.
+Network access to the Okera cluster will be provided by allowing those services access to the VPC.

-- Load balancers are automatically created providing reliable access to ODAS services such as the Web UI, Planner and Presto/JDBC APIs.
+- Load balancers are automatically created providing reliable access to Okera services such as the Web UI, Policy Engine (planner) and Presto/JDBC APIs.

-Before proceeding with the installation of ODAS, you should ensure the Prerequisites are all created.
+Before proceeding with the installation of Okera, you should ensure the Prerequisites are all created.